A Survey on Self-play Methods in Reinforcement Learning: Algorithms

 In the PSRO series of algorithms, two key challenges arise.
-First, when operating with a limited budget, it is often necessary to truncate the ABR operators during each iteration.
-This can introduce sub-optimally trained responses into the population.
-Second, the redundant process of relearning basic skills in every iteration is not only inefficient, but it also becomes untenable when confronted with increasingly formidable opponents~\cite{liu2022neupl}.
-To address these challenges, the ongoing-training-based series of algorithms promote the ongoing training of all policies repeatedly.
-Namely, all \textit{effective} policies are likely to be selected for training.
+First, truncating the ABR operators during each iteration is often necessary when operating with a limited budget, introducing sub-optimally trained responses into the population.
+Second, relearning basic skills in every iteration is redundant and becomes untenable when confronted with increasingly formidable opponents~\citep{liu2022neupl}.
+To address these challenges, the ongoing-training-based series of algorithms emphasizes the repeated ongoing training of all policies.
+In other words, instead of only \textit{inactive} policies being selected for training, all \textit{active} policies are also likely to be chosen for training.